-- [6] Reset GMDB is the greatest of current AV, net premiums paid and the most recent five to seven year anniversary AV before age 80 years (adjusted for withdrawals). - [7] ROP GMDB is the greater of current AV and net premiums paid. - [8] Includes account value for contracts that had a GMDB at issue but no longer have a GMDB due to certain elections made by policyholders or their beneficiaries. - [9] AV includes the contract holder's investment in the separate account and the general account. - [10] NAR is defined as the guaranteed minimum death benefit in excess of the current AV.
+- [1] MAV GMDB is the greatest of current AV, net premiums paid and the highest AV on any anniversary before age 80 years (adjusted for withdrawals). - [2] Rollup GMDB is the greatest of the MAV, current AV, net premium paid and premiums (adjusted for withdrawals) accumulated at generally 5% simple interest up to the earlier of age 80 years or 100% of adjusted premiums. - [3] EPB GMDB is the greatest of the MAV, current AV, or contract value plus a percentage of the contract's growth.
+The contract's growth is AV less premiums net of withdrawals, subject to a cap of 200% of premiums net withdrawals. - [4] APB GMDB is the greater of current AV or MAV, not to exceed current AV plus 25% times the greater of net premiums and MAV (each adjusted for premiums in the past 12 months). - [5] LIB GMDB is the greatest of current AV; net premiums paid; or, for certain contracts, a benefit amount generally based on market performance that ratchets over time. - [6] Reset GMDB is the greatest of current AV, net premiums paid and the most recent five to seven year anniversary AV before age 80 years (adjusted for withdrawals). - [7] ROP GMDB is the greater of current AV and net premiums paid. - [8] Includes account value for contracts that had a GMDB at issue but no longer have a GMDB due to certain elections made by policyholders or their beneficiaries. - [9] AV includes the contract holder's investment in the separate account and the general account. - [10] NAR is defined as the guaranteed minimum death benefit in excess of the current AV.
 RNAR represents NAR reduced for reinsurance.
-NAR and RNAR are highly sensitive to equity market movements and increase when equity markets decline. - [11] Some variable annuity contracts with GMDB also have a life-contingent GMWB that may provide for benefits in excess of the return of the GRB.
-Such contracts included in this amount have \$4.8 billion of total account value and weighted average attained age of 76 years.
-There is no NAR or retained NAR related to these contracts.
+NAR and RNAR are highly sensitive to equity market movements and increase when equity markets decline. - [11] Some VA contracts with GMDB also have a life-contingent GMWB that may provide for benefits in excess of the return of the GRB.
+Such contracts included in this amount have \$8.6 billion of total account value and weighted average attained age of 72 years.
+There is no NAR or retained NAR related to these contracts. - [12] Adjustment to remove AV for separate accounts that are not reflected on the Consolidated Balance Sheets, as they were assumed on a modified coinsurance basis and/or the Company has only reinsured certain associated GMDB and GMWB riders on a coinsurance basis.